everlifeai/everlife-node-releases/README.md

 ## Personalizing your Avatar

 Your avatar has the ability to talk to you and learn about you.
-Some of this information - like your skills and work history it will use to chat with other avatars and network.
-Other information - like you life story it will keep as an encrypted record for the future.
+Some of this information - like your skills and work history - it will use to chat with other avatars and network.
+Other information - like your life story - it will keep as an encrypted record for the future.

 You have the ability to extend the avatar's ability to gather